yxni98/EMNLP_2022/_pages/venue.md

 **Should I follow certain customs when visiting?**

 While the UAE is an Islamic country, its culture is shaped by the large number of expats from all over the globe (90% of the population from 150+ natioinalities).
 That said,  discretion and modest behavior in public spaces are generally expected.
 Public displays of affection between couples of all orientations and genders are generally discouraged.
-Women should face few if any problems when traveling in the UAE.
+The local team does not anticipate any problems for women traveling in the UAE.

 **Can I drink in the UAE?**